 These annual distance estimates and VMT reduction estimates were used to calculate changes in physical activity rates among residents in Los Altos.
 Implementation of the recommended projects could result in 57,000 more hours of physical activity per year among Los Altos residents than currently occurs.
-This increase in physical activity means that 438 more residents will be meeting the Centers for Disease Control and Prevention (CDC) minimum number of hours of physical activity per day, which is equal to a jump from approximately 15.7 percent of the regional physical activity need being met to 17.2 percent of the regional physical activity need being met to 17.2 percent of people within the city exercising also equates to a \$19,000 reduction in healthcare expenses per year.
+This increase in physical activity means that 438 more residents will be meeting the Centers for Disease Control and Prevention (CDC) minimum number of hours of physical activity per day, which is equal to a jump from approximately 15.7 percent of the regional physical activity need being met to 17.2 percent of the regional physical activity need being met - an increase of 1.5 percent.
+This growth in the percent of people within the city exercising also equates to a \$19,000 reduction in healthcare expenses per year.
 Table F-3 summarizes the annual health benefits for Los Altos.